-Together with our group-wide standardized and longand requesting a business contingency plan from suppliers where we have identified a financial risk. standing risk analysis methodology and multi-supplier strateav, we are able to ensure material availability, minimize dependencies and make objective purchasing decisions.
-In 2024, Following our comprehensive risk analysis methodology, we dewe strengthened our internal risk assessment procedure with a rive a detailed risk matrix that guides our alignment with our protargeted focus on the following areas:
+Together with our group-wide standardized and long-standing risk analysis methodology and multi-supplier strategy, we are able to ensure material availability, minimize dependencies and make objective purchasing decisions.
+In 2024, we strengthened our internal risk assessment procedure with a targeted focus on the following areas:

 Based on the production location of our suppliers, we assess their environmental risk using the Environmental Performance Index (EPI).
-The assessed risks relate to climate change (greenhouse gas emissions), environmental stewardship (air and water pollution, heavy metal exposure, waste), risks to the ecosystem (impairment atives.
+The assessed risks relate to climate change (greenhouse gas emissions), environmental stewardship (air and water pollution, heavy metal exposure, waste), risks to the ecosystem (impairment of biodiversity and natural habitat).
+This drives targeted ESG risk mitigation efforts, including climate action (CO2 reduction, energy saving), waste management and environmental protection initiatives.